 INFPs have giant walls around to guard themselves.
 They may be compassionate and loving, but when it comes to romantic relationships, they desire authenticity above all.

-They have always appreciated people, but personality and values are what matters to them the most.
+They have always appreciated people, but personality and values matter to them the most.

 You may also like: